GET ME INTO BASEBALL, DAD!

 ALICE: I don’t want to change into sneakers.

 DAD: Your hikers are fine.

 ALICE: It would make a cute ending, I have to admit.

-DAD: You owe it to your subscribers to play catch with your old man.
+DAD: I believe you owe it to your subscribers to play catch with your old man.

 ALICE: You’re right.
 I do.

 Bradford’s 1620 Mayflower cohort was doctrinally stricter, and more scrupulous, than the newcomers who’d stepped off the Fortune.
-Christmas was an ordinary workday in Plymouth because the Bible doesn’t sanction celebration.
+In Plymouth, Christmas was an ordinary workday because the Bible doesn’t sanction its celebration.

-On Christmas 1621, some of the Fortunites told Bradford that their consciences didn’t allow them to work on Christmas.
+Yet on Christmas 1621, some of the Fortunites told Bradford that their consciences didn’t allow them to work on Christmas.
 The governor opted not to make a whole thing of their “error,” and left them alone.
 He expected them to spend the day indoors, in prayer and contemplation.
-Imagine his vibe when he found them frolicking in the streets at noon.
+Imagine his vibe when he found them frolicking in the streets at noon playing “stoole-ball.”

 More from Dad: “The town wanted to protect the windows of its meeting hall from stray projectiles.
-They outlawed seven window-breaking games within range of the hall.
+They outlawed the playing of seven window-breaking games within range of the hall.
 One of the few things you can fault Thorn with is that he sometimes recounts this story in a way that lets a reader think “base ball” was a special target of the ordinance.
-It wasn’t.
-Thorn also speculates that its making the list meant “base ball” would have been played all over the Berkshires.
-It seems more likely a Pittsfield lawyer was good at his job and included every ball game anyone could think of.”
+It was not.
+Thorn also speculates that its place on the list meant “base ball” would have been played all over the Berkshires.
+It seems more likely to me a Pittsfield lawyer was good at his job and included every ball game anyone could think of.”